-The Authority is a statutory authority, being directly responsible to the Minister for Housing, Hon Colin Holt MLC, for the administration of the Country Housing Act 1998.
+The Authority is a statutory authority, being directly responsible to the Minister for Housing, Hon Colin Holt MLC, for the administration of the Country Housing Act 1998 for the period ending 30 June 2016.

 ORGANISATIONAL STRUCTURE

 Mission

 To provide housing loans to Western Australian farmers and rural businesses where finance options are limited.